-- Add 1 tablespoon butter and 1 tablespoon olive oil to a large skillet.
+Add 2 tablespoons butter and 1 tablespoon olive oil to a large skillet.
 Heat over medium until the butter is melted.
-Add half the chicken cutlets to the pan, sprinkle with salt and freshly ground pepper and cook until the chicken is lightly browned, about 5 minutes.
-Turn and cook another 3-5 minutes on the other side.
-Remove the cooked chicken to a plate and cover tightly with foil to keep warm.
+Dredge 3 chicken cutlets in the flour mixture, coating both sides, shaking off the excess flour.
+Add the coated chicken to the skillet and cook until lightly browned, about 5 minutes.
+Turn and cook another 3-5 minutes.
+Remove the cooked chicken to a plate and cover to keep warm.
 Repeat until all chicken is browned.

-- Add the remaining olive oil and butter to the pan and heat until melted.
-Add the sliced shallots and mushrooms and cook until the mushrooms release their liquid.
-Continue to cook until the liquid is almost evaporated, about 7-10 minutes.
-Add the garlic and sauté for 30 seconds or until fragrant.
-Add the wine and scrape the bottom of the pan to deglaze.
+Add the sliced shallots to the pan and cook until softened.
+Add the minced garlic and sauté for 30 seconds or until fragrant.
+Pour the wine into the pan and scrape the bottom to deglaze.
 Add the thyme sprigs, chicken broth, mustard and cream.
-Bring to a boil and cook for 5 minutes then stir in the dissolved arrowroot.
+Bring to a boil and cook for 5 minutes.
+Stir in the dissolved cornstarch.
 Bring the sauce back to a light simmer and add the chicken.
-Heat for about 5 minutes, then remove the thyme sprigs, and season the dish with salt and pepper to taste.
+Heat and simmer for 5 minutes or until the sauce is thickened and the chicken warmed through.
+Remove the thyme sprigs, and season the dish with salt and pepper to taste.

-- Garnish with parsley or additional thyme and serve with wild rice.
+Garnish with parsley or additional thyme and serve with rice, potatoes or noodles.

 Any dry white wine will do for this sauce.
 For this recipe I typically use a Chardonnay.
 If you don't drink wine, substitute white grape juice or additional chicken broth in this recipe.